-This program will be reviewed with all new employees of M.T.
-Laney at the time of hire through the new-hire orientation.
+This program will be reviewed with all new employees of The Laney Companies at the time of hire through the new-hire orientation.
 No employees will be permitted to work without receiving training on the safety and health hazards they may face on jobsites.
-Additionally, period and refresher training may occur as new safety policies and procedures are established by M.T.
-Laney.
+Additionally, periodic and refresher training may occur as new safety policies and procedures are established by Laney Companies.